At 2019 Golden Globes, Amazon doesn't have the prime night it hoped for

 Amazon Prime streaming shows got nominated for three biggies -- best drama series, best comedy series and best limited series -- for Homecoming, The Marvelous Mrs. Maisel and A Very English Scandal, respectively.

-As Gold Derby noted, Amazon stood a chance of being the first TV network in 17 years to win all three of those awards at one Golden Globes awards show.
-That last happened in 2001, when HBO took home trophies for Six Feet Under, Sex and the City and Band of Brothers in the same night.
+As Gold Derby noted, Amazon stood a chance of being the first TV network since 2001 to win all three of those awards at one Golden Globes awards show.
+That last happened when HBO took home trophies for Six Feet Under, Sex and the City and Band of Brothers in the same night.

 Instead, Amazon lost in all three categories.
 FX thriller The Americans beat out Homecoming for best drama series, and another FX offering, The Assassination of Gianni Versace: American Crime Story, won over A Very English Scandal.
 The winning drama about Andrew Cunanan's killing spree will stream on Netflix starting Jan.
 17.

-The Marvelous Mrs. Maisel, which follows a housewife turned stand-up comic in the '50s, did take home an honor from the Hollywood Foreign Press Association.
-Rachel Brosnahan won for best actress in a comedy, while Alex Borstein, who plays Mrs. Maisel's marvelous manager, lost to Patricia Clarkson's controlling mother in Sharp Objects.
+The Marvelous Mrs. Maisel, which follows a housewife turned stand-up comic in the '50s, did take home a major honor from the Hollywood Foreign Press Association.
+Rachel Brosnahan won for best actress in a comedy, though Alex Borstein, who plays Mrs. Maisel's marvelous manager, lost to Patricia Clarkson's controlling mother in Sharp Objects.

 In another Amazon victory, however, A Very English Scandal star Ben Whishaw won for best performance by an actor in a supporting role in a series, limited series or movie picture made for television.
 A Very English Scandal tells the story of Jeremy Thorpe, a member of British parliament who was tried and later acquitted of conspiring to murder his ex-lover, Norman Scott.